naomori/journal/content/posts/2021-01-22-English-Presentation.md

 <!-- the 1st part -->
 I'd like to start by looking at the history of Ise-city.
-As you may know, there is Ise Jingu in Ise city.
-Ise Jingu, officially 'Jingu',includes 125 shinto shrines, centered around Naiku, dedicated to Amaterasu-Omikami.
+As you may know, there is Jingu in Ise city.
+Jingu includes 125 shinto shrines, centered around Naiku, dedicated to Amaterasu-Omikami.
 Amaterasu-Omikami is the goddess of the sun, the most important goddess of the Shinto religion in Japanese mythology.
-Amaterasu-Omikami's chief place of worship, the Jingu in Ise-city, is one of Shinto's holiest sites.
+Amaterasu-Omikami's chief place of worship, Jingu in Ise-city, is one of the Shinto's holiest sites.
 Therefore, Japanese emperor and prime minister worship at Jingu at the beginning of every year.
 Well, I've told you about a brief of history of Ise-city.

 <!-- the 2nd part -->
 Now we'll move on to the reason that there is a variety of Mochi desserts in Ise-city.
 As I mentioned before, Ise-city is the most important place of Shinto religion.
 Moreover Ise-city is a major pilgrimage center and tourist spot.
-About ten million people visit Jingu for worship every year.
+About ten million people visit Ise-city for worship every year.
 The pilgrimage to Ise became very popular in the Edo period, about 400 years ago.
 In those days, people used to walk to Jingu to worship.
 It is said that those people from all over Japan who came to Ise-city preferred to eat Mochi on the way, as it is fast and filling.
 Therefore, many tea-houses along the Jingu pilgrimage road greeted worshippers with Mochi.
 That is why there is a lot of kinds of Mochi desserts in Ise-city.